 - No business except the passing of the Annual Accounts, the election of the Flag Officers and Club Officers and any business that the Executive Committee may order to be inserted in the notice convening the meeting, shall be discussed at such meeting unless notice of that business is given by a Member to the Honorary Secretary on or before the 1st October, and published in the notice convening the meeting.

 - The Honorary Secretary shall, at least fourteen days before the date of such meeting, post or deliver electronically to each member of the Club, notice of the business to be brought forward.

-- Nominations in writing for the posts of Flag Officers, Club Officers, Club Officials and Member Representatives shall be given to the Honorary Secretary before 14 September.
+- Nominations in writing for the posts of Flag Officers, Club Officers and Member Representatives shall be given to the Honorary Secretary before 14 September.
 The permission of each nominee must be verified on the nomination form.
 The list of Nominees shall be posted in the Clubhouse and on the Club Website by the Honorary Secretary by 1st October.
 Nominations for unfilled positions may be accepted at the AGM.